 What Pilates should I look for?

-You should look for a quality instruction.
-There are good purist classical Pilates instructors and there are bad ones.
-There are good contemporary Pilates instructors and there are bad ones.
+Look for a quality instruction regardless of the method.
+There are come great purist classical Pilates instructors and there are bad ones.
+Similarly, there are good contemporary Pilates instructors and there are bad ones.

-First, you should find an instructor that is fully qualified.
-Your instructor should be well versed in anatomy and physiology and understand why they are doing what they are doing without giving out inaccurate or mystic information.
+Firstly, you should find an instructor that is fully qualified.
+In addition, your instructor should be well versed in anatomy and physiology, understand why they are doing what they are doing without inaccurate or mystic information.

-All Pilates instructors are exercise providers, and therefore have the duty to speak the same language as any other exercise educator.
+All Pilates instructors are exercise providers, therefore have a duty to speak the same language as any other exercise educator.
 Anatomy and physiology should be part of their vocabulary.
-“Use your stomach, or your powerhouse” are not really anatomically correct cues that should not be used to avoid confusion.
-Instead “Transversus, pelvic floor, obliques, adductors, gluteus, etc” are words that you will hear during a session with an instructor that has anatomical knowledge and is willing to educate and inform you of how the body actually works biomechanically.
+Phrases such as “Use your stomach, or your powerhouse” are not really anatomically correct terms that should be avoided to prevent confusion.
+Instead, terms such as “Transversus, pelvic floor, obliques, adductors, gluteus” should be best used during a session with an instructor that has anatomical knowledge.
+In addition, your instructor would be willing to educate you and inform you of how the body actually works biomechanically.

 Core Kensington offers Top quality Pilates classes and Personal Training sessions with fully qualified, great instructors.
 Our instructors are STOTT PILATES® trained and have most have qualifications in special populations and injury rehabilitation.